MFA, Yale School of Drama;

 a multimedia performance piece examined the past, present and future of education and its connection to technology, different forms of digital fluency and DIY learning.

 The Times Center, June 2011.
 Directed a series of choral pieces from From the Fire

 for the Sydney Hillman Foundation’s Excellence in Journalism Awards.

 Judson Memorial Church, March, 2011.
-Wrote and directed a new work, From the Fire
+Wrote and directed the first version of From the Fire

 Remember The Triangle Fire Coalition and the ILGWU/UAW’s Centennial Memorial: Choral pieces from FTF were performed on March 25, 2011, outside the Ash Building and were featured on CNN and news programs around the world. http://www.youtube.com/watch?v=FDRyWaEgW74